GSA/ficam-pacs/pages/pacs_glossary.md

 ### Validation

-The process of determining that an identity credential was legitimately issued and is still valid, i.e., has not expired or been revoked.
+The process of determining that an identity credential was legitimately issued and is still valid, that is, the credential has not expired or been revoked.